This is an Active case

 • Redness or skin rash

-These symptoms can also indicate other implant issues, such as rupture, infection or trauma.
-They are also symptoms of breast cancer.
-Any such symptoms should be reported to a doctor at once.
+These common symptoms can also indicate other implant issues, such as rupture, infection or trauma.
+They are also symptoms of breast cancer, which BIA-ALCL is not.
+Any such symptoms or other breast implant side effects should be reported to a doctor at once.

 Later symptoms of ALCL can include: